Live Data

 6. Content Types That Win in GEO — What to Publish

 Not all content formats are equally effective for GEO.
 Some formats align naturally with how AI engines generate answers, while others require more effort to extract value from.
-Understanding these differences helps you prioritize your content investments.
+Understanding these differences helps you prioritize your content investments based on our citation frequency data.

 Comparison Content performs exceptionally well because AI engines frequently generate comparative answers.
 "X vs Y" articles, feature comparison tables, and pros/cons lists all align with how AI presents information.
 When a user asks "Should I use ChatGPT or Claude?" an AI engine will gravitate toward content that already structures the answer in comparison format.